alvinlau/nfl-rushing/README.md

 ##### Requirements

-- Mongodb is running, at the default port `27017`, on ubuntu/debian start it via `sudo systemctl start mongod`
 - Ruby 2.7 or higher
 - ruby gem `puma` or similar rack http server gem
+- Mongodb is running, at the default port `27017`

 ##### Starting the server
+- clone this repo
+- start Mongodb, e.g. on ubuntu/debian `sudo systemctl start mongod`
+- import the data with `bundle exec rake seed`, this must be done
 - start the server via `puma config.ru`, by default it runs on port 9292
-- (during development shotgun can be used as well `shotgun --server=puma --port=9292 config.ru`)
+- (during development the `shotgun` gem can be used also `shotgun --server=puma --port=9292 config.ru`)
 - navigate to `http://localhost:9292/v1/players` in the browser
 - optionally navigate to `http://localhost:9292/doc` for swagger docs (even though the json api is not used)